-Critics' Choice Awards 2019: Bold menswear shines on the red carpet
+Critics' Choice Awards: Red carpet's best-dressed

 Cody Fern, who made headlines with his sheer top at the Globes, opted for a dark jumpsuit with a cutout revealing a streak of torso.
 The Australian once again matched his daring outfit with a pair of "goat" shoes (which last week set social media alight), though in white this time.

 But the women weren't to be outshone, and the evening still yielded an array of show-stopping gowns.
-Wearing some of the night's biggest looks were "Crazy Rich Asians' star Gemma Chan, who lit up the awards in a voluminous custom floral-print dress, and Charlize Theron, whose breathtaking metallic Givenchy dress with two-toned skirt shimmered as she walked the red carpet.
+Wearing some of the night's biggest looks were "Crazy Rich Asians' star Gemma Chan, who lit up the awards in a voluminous custom floral-print dress, and Charlize Theron, whose breathtaking metallic Givenchy dress with two-toned skirt shimmered as she walked the blue carpet.

 Scroll through the gallery above for some of the night's best fashion.
+CNN's Stephy Chung, Oscar Holland and Jenny Kerrigan contributed to this report.